Welcome to Financial Expert. If you’re at the crossroads of choosing between a savings account or investments, you’re in

 If I asked you to visualise what a disastrous investment decision might look like – what comes to mind?
 A retiree conned into investing in a worthless company with a chunk of their life savings?
 A naive investor placing all their money into a single company the day before it files for bankruptcy?

 These types of mistakes are both rare and avoidable.
 Instead, let me paint you an alternative picture of a horrifically expensive investing decision that millions are making.
-Imagine having £250 to save each month for 30 years, but deciding at the age of 25 to put it in a savings account rather than invest it in the stock market.
+Imagine having £250 to save each month for 30 years, but deciding at the age of 25 to put it in a savings account rather than building a basic investment portfolio.

 In a 2% bank account, those payments over the years would have grown to £123,000.

 However, had they placed this in the stock market and generated a typical return of 6%, that £90,000 would be worth £244,800.

 The bank saver missed out on an incredible £121,800.
-Can you imagine the ecstatic celebration of a contestant on How Wants to be a Millionaire winning £125,000?
+Can you imagine the ecstatic celebration of a contestant on Who Wants to be a Millionaire winning £125,000?
 This is the prize on offer to anyone saving £250 per month, which is thrown away by a decision to save in a bank account.

 Are shares the solution to poor savings returns?